 Early in the test sequence, interfaces with PLASTIC and SWAVES must be verified.
 PLASTIC will have mated with IMPACT earlier during instrument-level tests, and a normal PLASTIC CPT test will verify correct interaction between PLASTIC and IMPACT.
-Spacecraft integration will be the first test of the interface between the IMPACT and SWAVES flight units, since communication is via the spacecraft 1553 bus.
+This will be the first test of the interface between the IMPACT and SWAVES flight units, since communication is via the spacecraft 1553 bus.
 The SWAVES test will include a stimulus from the SWAVES GSE rack to stimulate SWAVES and MAG simultaneously.
 This will verify the accuracy of the relative timing of the two systems, as well as their coordination via the RT to RT interface over the spacecraft 1553 bus.

-SIT and SWEA high voltage and MCP detectors can be tested only during thermal vacuum tests.
+SIT and SWEA high voltage and MCP detectors can be tested during thermal vacuum tests.
 Radioactive sources are desired in the chamber to stimulate the detectors during thermal vacuum Comprehensive Performance Tests.
 The SIT stimulus box will not be used during thermal vacuum tests.

 SIT and SWEA have enable/disable plugs for their high voltages.
 Access to these plugs is required prior to closing the thermal vacuum chamber and prior to encapsulation.
-At all other times the high voltage will be disabled to avoid accidental damage to the detectors by powering them on in air.
-In addition, for SWEA, the enable plug must be installed to actuate the SWEA and STE covers (a special plug that only enables cover actuation will be available).
+At all other times the high voltage swill be disabled to avoid accidental damage to the detectors by powering them on in air.
+In addition, for SWEA, the enable plug must be installed to actuate the cover.

-There are component and observatory-level magnetics tests (component magnetic "Sniff test", observatory swing test, and observatory magnetic (dynamic) characterization).
+There are component and observatory-level magnetics tests (component magnetic "Sniff test", observatory swing test, and observatory magnetic (dynamic) characterization.
 The IMPACT magnetometer will participate in the planning and implementation of these tests.